lucia-auth/lucia/documentation/content/main/start-here/username-password.astro.md

 ## 5. Profile page (protected)

-This page will be the root page (`pages/index.astro`).
-This route will show the user's data and have the note-taking portion of the app.
+This page will be the root page (`/`).
+This route will display the user's data.

 ### Get current user

-The current user and session can be retrieved using [`AuthRequest.validateUser()`](/reference/lucia-auth/authrequest#validateuser).
-Redirect the user to the login page if unauthenticated.
+Create `pages/index.astro` and redirect unauthenticated user to the login page.

 ```astro
 ---